Support for Python 3

 The dx-toolkit has been developed for some time with Python 3 support in mind (this includes, for example, importing from `future` among [other recommendations](https://docs.python.org/3/howto/pyporting.html)).

 As of November 2018, the dx-toolkit [has been modified](https://github.com/dnanexus/dx-toolkit/pull/437) to support builds from Python 3 directly.
-These changes should address most issues with using `dxpy` and the dx-toolkit in Python 3 environments.
+These changes address most issues with using `dxpy` and the dx-toolkit in Python 3 environments.
 To get started with installing the toolkit in Python 3 environments, use the `pip` command:

 ```shell